stbarrientos/reimbursement-calculator/README.md

 - Projects will be given as JSON (see input.json for format)
 - All cities will be either "High Cost City" or "Low Cost City"
 - When 2 projects in different city types occur on the same day, we will use the High Cost City rate
+- Single day duration projects will use the full day rate